lincolnschick/langquiz/README.md

 # LangQuiz

 LangQuiz is a website created to practice identifying languages based on their written form.
 It was designed with the game GeoGuessr in mind, and thus contains a large number of European languages.
-It is currently functional (see below); however, features will be added before it is deployed.
+It is currently functional (see below); however, more features will be added before it is deployed (user authentication, difficulty levels, etc.).

 ## Screenshots